-To avoid catching genital herpes or passing it on to other unfortunate souls, read more about prevention.
+To avoid catching genital herpes or passing it on, read more about prevention.

 This leaflet just deals with genital herpes.
 See separate leaflet called Cold Sores for details about herpes simplex infection around the mouth.
 Herpes simplex infection can also affect other areas of the body.
 For example, a herpes simplex infection that develops on a finger is commonly called a whitlow.

 - Herpes simplex - genital; NICE CKS, September 2012 (UK access only)

 - 2014 UK National Guideline for the Management of Anogenital Herpes; British Association for Sexual Health and HIV (2014)

 - Management of Genital Herpes in Pregnancy; British Association of Sexual Health and HIV and Royal College of Obstetricians and Gynaecologists (Oct 2014)

 - 2017 European guidelines for the management of genital herpes; International Union against Sexually Transmitted Infections (IUSTI) (2017)

 - 2015 Sexually Transmitted Diseases Treatment Guidelines - Genital Herpes; Centers for Disease Control and prevention CDC, (2015)

 - Hollier LM, Wendel GD; Third trimester antiviral prophylaxis for preventing maternal genital herpes simplex virus (HSV) recurrences and neonatal infection.
 Cochrane Database Syst Rev. 2008 Jan 23 (1):CD004946.